dev-pascal/Sudoku-Solver/README.md

 This light-weight web app can generate, play and visualize Sudokus.

-In order to set new Sudoku puzzle, there are four board difficulty levels:
+1) In order to set new Sudoku puzzle, there are four board difficulty levels:
 * Easy
 * Normal
 * Hard
 * Legendary

-A user can solve the board via algorithm.
+2) A user can solve the Sudoku board via algorithm.
 There are currenlty four algorithms included to solve a grid:
 * Backtracking
 * Best First Search
 * Knuth's Dancing Links
 * Simulated Annealing

-To play the Sudoku grid via 'hand', the follwing UI-elements are included:
+3) To play a Sudoku board via hand, the following UI-features are included:
 * Freeze Mode
-* Submission Button
+* Submission button
-* Solution Checker
+* Solution checker
 * Stopwatch

 ## Built with